csmertx/csmertx.github.io/content/Blog/medium/2005/photos.md

 ![albumimg](/Blog/medium/2005/3.jpg "Storm drain height angle of an alligator sized storm drain with a bar installed to keep people from entering.
 And all that reflected by the water in front of it.")

 One of the few times I went on a journey to take pictures.
-Was with a cool dude that's no longer with us.
+Was with a cool dude who is no longer with us.

 <br />